 The Vereniging relies on dividend payments by Aegon N.V. for its income.
-If Aegon N.V. were to decide not to pay any dividends for a number of years, then the Vereniging would have to sell shares in Aegon N.V.
-Currently, the Vereniging has sufficient cash available to meet its obligations over the next two years.
+If Aegon N.V. were to decide not to pay any dividends for a number of years, this could lead to the Vereniging having to sell shares in Aegon N.V.
+Currently, the Vereniging has sufficient cash available to meet its obligations over the coming years.